What your 2021 commute could mean for the environment, as told by TomTom Traffic Index data

 That long-term fix is freedom on where we work.
 We can actively introduce the option to work from home in 2021, depending on what we need to accomplish.
 This encourages us to ask ourselves whether we really need to be in the office – the commute there and back equals a lot of preventable emissions.

-That’s why we’re launching our new activity-based working strategy, named Working at TomTom (or W@TT).
+That’s why we’re changing the way we work with full flexibility.
 Inspired by feedback from TomTom’ers, it enables us to choose where we work – at home or in the office – depending on the task at hand.

 We have begun renovations on our offices to make this decision easier, starting with Pune, one of our largest offices globally.
 As you’ll see in the images below, we’ve replaced rows of desks and chairs with collaborative spaces for team projects.
 But if we’re prioritizing a solo task, such as perfecting our software, we can choose home and save a commute in the process.This freedom suits us perfectly, as it means we can individually work more effectively, while playing our part in achieving a cleaner, congestion-free world.